 You can find the details of this study in the August 2013 issue of PLOS ONE (volume 8, issue 8).

-Our webinar series on The New Brain Science is chock-full of strategies you can use to change the brain.
-Click here to sign up – it’s free to watch at the time of broadcast.
+Our webinar series on Practical Brain Science is chock-full of strategies you can use to change the brain.
+Click here to sign up.

 And now, I’d like to hear from you.
 Are you using meditation to improve the way your brain works?
 Have you suggested it to a client to help them enhance cognitive function, or create brain change?
 Please leave a comment below.